contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/07_import.md

 <a class="anchor" name="postman"></a>
 ### Postman

 We estimate that Postman and Client are both valuable tools that deserve your attention.
-We provide the ability to import Postman collections (V2.0) into Client mainly in order to help users of Postman to test Client with the data they are familiar with.
+We provide the ability to import Postman collections (V2.0) into Client mainly in order to help users of Postman test Client with the data they are familiar with.

 Restlet Client item | Comments
 --------------------|---------